sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 The problem: Given a value for the moving cost M, and sequences of operating costs, find a plan of minimum cost.
 Such a plan will be called optimal.

+## FitToMargins problem Description
+In a word processor, the goal of \pretty-printing" is to take text with a ragged right margin, like this,

+Call me Ishmael.
+Some years ago,
+never mind how long precisely, having little or no money in my purse, and nothing particular to interest me on shore,
+I thought I would sail about a little and see the watery part of the world.

+and turn it into text whose right margin is as even as possible, like this.

+Call me Ishmael.
+Some years ago, never mind how long precisely, having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.

+To make this precise enough for us to start thinking about how to write a pretty-printer for text, we need to figure out what it means for-the right margins to be even.
+So sup- pose our text consists of a sequence of words where wi consists of ci characters, we have a maximum line length of L. We will assume we have a fixed-width font and ignore issues of punctuation or hyphenation.

+A formatting of W consists of a partition of the words in W into lines.
+In the words assigned to a single line, there should be a space after each word except the last.
+The difference between the left-hand side and the right-hand side will be called the slack of the line, that is, the number of spaces left at the right margin.